Ascinocco/store-me-api/PLAN.md

 	* Created At
 	* Updated At
 * Allow me to search my files
-* Allow me to set permissions on a file by:
-	* User
-	* Group / Team / Department
-	* Organization
-	* Role / Job
-	* X that is part of a group or team
-	* Custom Rule
 * Allow me to share a file by link
 	* Allow me to set opens on shared link
 	* Should it expire